cern-fts/nagios-plugins-fts/README.md

 nagios-plugins-fts provides a set of nagios plugins to monitor both status and performance of FTS servers.

+## Probes details

+3 Nagios probes have been implemented

+* check_fts_service: to check if the FTS REST Service is up and running
+* check_fts_stalled_server: to check if the FTS server is stalled and it's not properly processing transfers
+*

 # Contact

 Send and email to fts-support@cern.ch if you have questions